jacques/plutus-mobile-app-api-docs/source/includes/_changelog.md

 The changelog mentions items changed in the documentation.

+## 2019-03-11

+ * Disable SMS on user creation.
+Return username and password on user creation.

 ## 2018-11-13

  * Add customer document upload for user via Azure Microservice for <a href="/#upload-a-document-customer">Upload a Document (customer)</a>.